esl-epfl/x-heep/docs/source/Peripherals/DMA.md

 ## Software stack: HAL and SDK

 Like every other computational unit in X-Heep, a DMA transaction can be set up and launched using direct register writes.
-This method achieves minimal overhead and optimal performance, as thoroughly documented in sw/applications/example_dma_2d and sw/applications/example_dma_multichannel.
+This method achieves minimal overhead and optimal performance, as thoroughly documented in `sw/applications/example_dma_2d` and `sw/applications/example_dma_multichannel`.

-However, it carries significant risks.
+However, this strategy carries **significant risks**.
 For instance, the transaction starts immediately after writing to the size register, so the order of register writes must be strictly followed.
 If the code is compiled with aggressive optimization flags, these write operations might be reordered, potentially compromising the DMA functionality.
 Additionally, errors in setting the transaction size or increments can lead to memory corruption.

 Given the criticality of DMA operations and the potential for destructive errors, direct register writes should be approached with utmost _caution_.
 To mitigate these risks and ease the application development, two software stacks have been developed: